jayceazua/hydra_tutorial/README.md

   - after you can choose which database to config
   - you can compose your config object from multiple config files
  - config files that not a part of a config group like db cannot bee overriden
+ - plans to add additoonal launchers, a launcher that launches your app code on AWS

  #### vocab:
   - parameter sweep
   - dimension you want to "sweep"
   - locally and serially